binayakbartaula11/PortfolioHQ/README.md

 ## AI-Powered Development (August 30, 2025)

-What began as a “quick” blog addition evolved into a full-blown development saga — blending AI tools, debugging challenges, performance tuning, and creative breakthroughs.
+What began as a “quick” blog addition evolved into a full-blown development saga, blending AI tools, debugging challenges, performance tuning, and creative breakthroughs.

 **Key Insights from the Process:**